cladera/videojs-stereopanner/README.md

 videojs-stereopanner
 ==================
 Stereo Panner is a plugin for video-js.
-The porpose of this package is extend video-js audio controls adding stereo panning methods.
+The purpose of this package is to extend video-js audio controls adding stereo panning methods.

-With StereoPanner you can control which track listen to of a video in stereo.
+With StereoPanner you can control which track to listen to of a video in stereo.
 This feature is useful for multilingual broadcasts where you use stereo to send audio in two languages, for instance, the original language through the left channel and the simultaneous translation through the right channel.

 ## Stability
-This plugin only works fine in Chrome due to it uses [AudioContext Audio API](http://www.w3.org/TR/webaudio/) and this interface is not implemented in all browsers.
+This plugin only works fine in Chrome due to  its use of [AudioContext Audio API](http://www.w3.org/TR/webaudio/) and this interface is not implemented in all browsers.

 ##Live-Demo